-Xcel Energy stated the company would provide an introduction to their 15-year energy plan for Minnesota and “give members of the public an opportunity to provide feedback and learn how to get involved on an ongoing basis”.
+On the website they created for the event, Xcel stated the company would provide an introduction to their 15-year energy plan for Minnesota and “give members of the public an opportunity to provide feedback and learn how to get involved on an ongoing basis”.

-This is a great opportunity to ask Xcel questions about its plans for the future and let them know what you would like to see.
+The open house event ended up being great opportunity to ask Xcel questions about its plans for the future with a good attendance from community members eager to share what they would like to see.

-To learn more about what Xcel’s Resource Plan is, what is at stake, why it matters and what we deserve from Xcel, click below
+To learn more about what Xcel’s Resource Plan is, what is at stake, why it matters and what we deserve from Xcel, click here.

 In 2018 in coalition and in community, we have: